Trump ready to name immigration hardliner Stephen Miller as policy leader in White House

 Trump spokeswoman Karoline Leavitt would neither confirm nor deny Miller’s appointment.

-“President-elect Trump will begin making decisions on who will serve in his second administration soon,” she told CNN.
+“President-elect Trump will begin making decisions on who will serve in his second administration soon,” she told CNN, who first reported the appointment based on sources.
 “Those decisions will be announced when they are made.”

 “You would establish large scale staging grounds for removal flights,” he said.
 “So you grab illegal immigrants and then you move them to the staging grounds, and that's what the planes are waiting for federal law enforcement to remove those illegals home.”